 Bring all medicines with you if you go to the hospital.
 If you need to go to the hospital, bring your medicine containers with you.
 This way, the doctors and nurses will know exactly what you are taking and will compare this to your medicine list.
 If you are admitted to the hospital, be sure to send your medicines home with a family member.

-If you or a loved one are involved in any error with medicines, call your local poison center at 800-222-1222.
+If you or a loved one are involved in any errors with medicines, we encourage you to submit a medication error report to our organization.

 If immediate medical help is required call 911.
 Contact the National Capital Poison Center right away if you suspect a poisoning.
 You can call the Poison Center at 1-800-222-1222 or get help online directly from the website.

 1) Qato DM, Wilder J, Schumm LP, Gillet V, Alexander GC.
 Changes in prescription and over-the-counter medication and dietary supplement use among older adults in the United States.
 JAMA Intern Med.
 2016;176(4):473-82.